Bair Hugger Forced Air Warming Blanket

 The most serious potential problem with utilizing a Bair Hugger warming blanket are deep joint infections, especially in the hip and knee during replacement surgeries.
 Common treatments for these infections include a combination of surgical procedures and antibiotic therapy.
 In severe cases, amputation, joint fusion, or removal of knee or hip implants as well as a two-stage revision surgery may be necessary.
 Patients who are not candidates for a second surgery are usually treated with long-term antibiotic suppression.

 A study in the March 2013 issue of The Bone & Joint Journal indicated waste heat from forced-air warming blankets like the Bair Hugger can increase the temperature and concentration of airborne particles over the surgical site.
 Air currents lifted up from the floor can potentially carry contaminated particles from below the operating table into the surgical site.

 An article published in Anesthesia & Analgesia (August 2013) determined that forced-air devices could present a potential risk for infection in prolonged vascular and hip surgery.
 It said that forced-air warming “was found to establish convection currents that mobilized resident air from nonsterile areas (under the anesthesia drape) upward and into the surgical site.”

 A number of 3M Bair Hugger injury lawsuits have been filed by patients across the country who had hip or knee replacements and developed deep joint infections.
-If you or a loved one developed an infection following hip or knee replacement, please contact a defective medical products attorney at Alley, Clark & Greiwe for important information regarding your legal rights.
+If you or a loved one developed an infection following hip or knee replacement, please contact a Tampa medical device attorney at Alley, Clark & Greiwe for important information regarding your legal rights.